ethereum/EIPs/EIPS/eip-884-DRAFT-regulation-A-plus-token.md

 ## Motivation

-By using a `Regulation A+` compatible Token, a firm may be able to raise funds via IPO, conforming to Deleware Corporations Law, but bypassing the need for involvement of a traditional Stock Exchange.
+By using a `Regulation A+` compatible Token, a firm may be able to raise funds via IPO, conforming to Delaware Corporations Law, but bypassing the need for involvement of a traditional Stock Exchange.

 The are currently no Token standards that conform to the `Regulation A+` rules. `ERC20` Tokens do not support KYC/AML rules required by the General Corporation Law, and do not provide facilities for the exporting of lists of stockholders.
-While the `ERC721` Token proposal allows for some association of metadata with an Ethereum address, its uses are not completely aligned with the `Regulation A+` rules.
+While the `ERC721` Token proposal allows for some association of metadata with an Ethereum address, its uses are not completely aligned with The Act or `Regulation A+` rules.

 ## Specification